Executive Summary

 Choose Vena if your finance team needs structured, governed FP&A planning with dimensional modeling, deep workflow, consolidation capabilities and tight Microsoft ecosystem integration.
 Vena is the right platform when you’re building planning architecture that scales.

-Choose Cube if your finance team wants to keep their existing Excel or Google Sheets models, add centralized data and governance quickly and get value fast without a heavy implementation.
-Cube is the right platform when you need FP&A modernization without changing how you work.
+Choose Cube if your finance team wants to keep their existing Excel or Google Sheets models, add centralized data governance and AI quickly and get value fast without heavy implementation.
+Cube is the right platform when you need FP&A modernization with flexibility and speed.

-For most mid-market teams with growing complexity and a need for structured planning workflows, Vena is the more scalable long-term platform.
-For lean teams that need speed, simplicity and spreadsheet preservation above all else, Cube delivers faster time to value with less overhead.
+For teams with growing complexity and a need for structured planning workflows, Vena is the more scalable long-term platform.
+For teams that value flexibility, speed to value and multi-spreadsheet support, Cube delivers faster time to value with less overhead.

 Quick Comparison